NEDE-Cosmo/TriggerCLASS/README.md

 The version used for the publications ArXiv: 1910.10739, 2006.06686, 2009.00006 has been tagged with "NewEDEv3.0".

 New in version 4 [20 Dec 2020]: TriggerCLASS now accepts f_NEDE as input parameter (replaces Omega_NEDE).
-Introduced ``tracking mode'' for which the rest-frame sound speed equals the adiabatic sound speed.
+Introduced "tracking mode" for which the rest-frame sound speed equals the adiabatic sound speed.
 Output improvments and more detailed comments.

 Compiling TriggerCLASS and getting started
 -----------------------------------